-Domain name holders have the right:
+Fi-domain name registrant have the right:

-1. to know who uses their personal data
+1. to know what parties use its personal data

-Registrars and Traficom process the personal data of a domain name holder.
+Fi-registrars and Traficom process the personal data of a domain name registrant.

 Registrars can use subcontractors (resellers) in the provision of domain name services and registrars take full responsibility of their actions.

-2. to know the purpose for using their personal data
+2. to know the purpose for using its personal data

-The personal data of a domain name holder is used for registering and managing domain names, and for resolving disputes related to fi-domain names.
-Registrars register and manage domain names.
+The personal data of a fi-domain name registrant is used for registering and managing fi-domain names, and for resolving disputes related to fi-domain names.

+Fi-domain name registrars register and maintain fi-domain names.
 Traficom administers the domain name register for the .fi domain and resolves disputes on fi-domain names at the request of right holders.